egstatsml/emacs_fancy_logos/README.md

 artistic skills approaching zero, so if anyone wants to improve them please feel free to open a PR as well.

+### How I made them and how you could edit them

+These logos were made in Inkscape by just tracing the XEmacs logo from [XEmacs](https://www.xemacs.org/) and the GNU logo using TanbinIslam43's color palette.
+The logos were just traced using bezier curves.
+If you want to edit them or improve them, the SVG files should open in Inkscape where you could edit/improve them to your hearts content.
+Any drama, just let me know.

 ### My Splash Screen